Lauenburg/GoThings/README.md

-# The thing network project
+# The Things Network - Project

 The repository is composed of the three subtasks:\
     - Delivering a server which counts the requests its handles and can return this number when requested\